The Bibbulmun Track Foundation is proud to have developed important partnerships with a range of organisations and businesses.

 The Bibbulmun Track Foundation is accredited by the Australian Tourism Accreditation Program.

-The Department of Environment and Conservation (DEC) manages 25 million hectares of WA's parks and reserves and is the largest provider of outdoor recreational opportunities in the state.
+The Department of Parks and Wildlife (DPAW) manages 25 million hectares of WA's parks and reserves and is the largest provider of outdoor recreational opportunities in the state.